Kingxukai/linux/Documentation/trace/events.rst

 To create a kprobe event, an empty or partially empty kprobe event should first be created using kprobe_event_gen_cmd_start().
-The name of the event and the probe location should be specified along with one or args each representing a probe field should be supplied to this function.
-Before calling kprobe_event_gen_cmd_start(), the user should create and initialize a dynevent_cmd object using kprobe_event_cmd_init().
+The name of the woke event and the woke probe location should be specified along with one or args each representing a probe field should be supplied to this function.
+Before calling kprobe_event_gen_cmd_start(), the woke user should create and initialize a dynevent_cmd object using kprobe_event_cmd_init().